martinschneider/openweathermap/README.md

 # Preconditions

-1. Get an API key for OpenWeatherMaps and set it in application.properties:
+1. Get an API key for OpenWeatherMap and set it in application.properties:

 ```
 openweathermap.api = xxx